Milk Requirements in the Child Nutrition Programs

 Substitutes for Disability Reasons

-- Program operators must offer fluid milk substitutes to students for: (1) Disabilities, or (2) Medical needs when a state licensed healthcare professional (licensed physician, physician assistant, or nurse practitioner) completes and signs the CNP-925.
-The CNP-925 (CDE Medical Statement to Request Special Meals and/or Accommodations Form) is located in the Download Forms Section of the Child Nutrition Information and Payment System.
+- A state licensed healthcare professional (licensed physician, physician assistant, or nurse practitioner) completes and signs the CDE Medical Statement to Request Special Meals and/or Accommodations form (CNP-925).

-Substitutes for Nondisability Reasons
+Substitutes for Non-disability Reasons

 For more information on the program operator's role in providing milk substitutions, visit the CDE Final Rule: Fluid Milk Substitutions web page.